tidb-incubator/TiBigData/docs/design/2022-07-28-support-generate-auto_random-pk.md

 ## Test Design

 ### Functional Tests
-- insert into a table with auto_random bigint unsigned primary key with explicit value(ignore the value).
+- insert into a table with auto_random bigint signed primary key with explicit value(ignore the value).
 - insert into a table with auto_random bigint unsigned primary key with explicit value(ignore the value).

 ### Scenario Tests